JesperKarlsson500/MS2-Lilypad-Game/README.md

 ## Bugs
 <hr>

-Sometimes If I click the lilys very fast the game bugs and start acting real strange.
-Lilys that are no supposed to be flashed start flashing.
+Sometimes If I click the lilys very fast the game bugs and lilys that are no supposed to be flashing are.
-The speed of the whole game changes and a restart is needed to solve the problem.
+And the speed of the whole game changes and a restart is needed to solve the problem.

 ## Deployment
 <hr>